bxiaoo/msmacro-app/docus/06_MAP_CONFIGURATION.md

    - **Preview Updates**: After you stop adjusting (0.5s delay)
      - Shows **cropped mini-map region only** (not entire screen)
      - Region grows/shrinks from the fixed top-left anchor point
-     - Red border indicates detection boundary
+     - Optional border (use preview endpoint with overlay=border); default is raw for accurate calibration
      - Coordinates displayed below preview
      - Allows you to verify size before saving